Anne Newdigate (1574–1618): Life

 Anne Fitton was the daughter of Lady Alice and Sir Edward Fitton.
 She learnt how to write and she married John Newdigate when he was sixteen and she was twelve.
 This was before he went to Brasenose College.
-They had impressive relatives but their finances were never up their ambitions.
+They had impressive relatives but their finances were never up to their ambitions.
 Anne is credited with keeping their finances solvent.

 For many years they lived on her father's money, especially whilst her husband was at college where she lived at her parents house.
 In 1592 she and her sister Mary Fitton sat for an oil painting together.
 In 1595 the couple moved to a house that her father in law had bought in the 1580s.
 They lived at Arbury Hall near Nuneaton with an income of 300 to 400 pounds a year.

 Anne Newdigate had five children of which the eldest was Mary (1598–1643).
 The eldest son John Newdigate (1600–1642) was his father's heir, the next Richard Newdigate (1602–1678).
 The last two were daughters - Lettice (1604–1625), and Anne (1607–1637).
 Lettice attended the Ladies Hall school at Deptford from July 1617.
 Her portrait, aged 2, now at Arbury Hall, includes one of the earliest depictions of an English knot garden.
 Anne could have been excluded from society after moving to Arbury but she was a keen correspondent.
 Her family connections included: Sir William Knollys who was the Earl of Bedford and the Lord Chamberlain of the Household), Vice Admiral Sir Richard Leveson; Sir John Tonstal who was an usher to Anne of Denmark; Lettice, Lady Paget; and Elizabeth, Lady Grey.
 All of these were godparents to her children.

 At the Union of Crowns in 1603, James VI and I and Anne of Denmark travelled to London, and aristocrats and gentry were keen to meet them on the way.
 Anne Newdigate noted that they would come to Coventry and Althorp.
 Francis Fitton wrote to her mentioning a delay to the queen's journey, caused by a miscarriage, "the Queene hathe had lately some myshapp, which is not to be spoken".
 It is not known if Anne Newdigate travelled to meet the queen, or went to London when her husband was knighted in July 1603.